What Is The Cause Of Love Handles And How To Get Rid Of Them?

 - Do this 10 – 15 times for one set before switching to the left side and repeating the process.

 If the side plank with a dip is too much for you, you could try this simple variation instead.
+Don’t worry, it can also help you reach your goal and can be an effective oblique-strengthening tool!
+To perform a basic side plank, do the following:

 - Lie on your right side, legs extended, and stacked from hip to feet.
 The elbow of your right arm should be directly under your shoulder, and your head is in line with your spine.